This interpretation breaks open the meaning of this much-disputed passage. Be sure to view the photos at the end. History come alive!

 29 But immediately after the tribulation of those days,

-And the stars shall fall from the heaven,
+And the stars will fall from the heaven,

 And the powers of the heaven be shaken.
 [Is.
 34:4; Haggai 2:6; 21]

-30 And at that time [tote] the sign of the son of Man shall appear in the heaven, and then [tote] all the tribes of the land shall mourn and ‘see the son of Man coming on clouds of heaven’ [Dan.
-7:13] 31 And he shall send out his angels with a great trumpet and gather together his elect from the four winds, from one end of heaven to the other.
+30 And at that time [tote] the sign of the son of Man will appear in the heaven, and then [tote] all the tribes of the land will mourn and ‘see the son of Man coming on clouds of heaven’ [Dan.
+7:13] 31 And he will send out his angels with a great trumpet and gather together his elect from the four winds, from one end of heaven to the other.

 The Assurance of the Certainty of This Prophecy (32-35)

-35 Heaven and earth shall pass away, but my words shall certainly not pass away.”
+35 Heaven and earth will pass away, but my words will certainly not pass away.”

 So Matt.
 24 and 25 are all about the end of the temple system, which happened in Jesus’s generation, and then about the Second Coming and the close of the age, which has not yet happened.
 Now let’s begin the exegesis.

 Jesus answers their questions privately.
 His answer is for the disciples and by extension Matthew’s Jewish Christian community, even to us.